• Skip to primary navigation

 Home » Recipes » Homemade Pasta Recipes

-Published: Aug 10, 2023 by Jacqui
+Published: Feb 1, 2025 by Jacqui

 Jump to Recipe Print Recipe

-Gnocchi alla Romana is a traditional type of semolina gnocchi from Rome.
-These gnocchi are absolutely divine and a must-try if you have never had them!
+Gnocchi alla Romana is a traditional type of baked semolina gnocchi from Rome.
+These roman-style gnocchi are absolutely divine and a must-try if you have never had them!
 Make them in one big dish for all the family to tuck into or serve them in individual portions for an elegant starter or side dish.

 Gnocchi alla Romana in a single serving baking dish

-In fact, many gnocchi dishes are better eaten in the winter when we need and crave more substantial meals!
+In fact, many other gnocchi dishes are better eaten in the winter when we need and crave more substantial meals!
 Gnocchi alla Romana, on the other hand, can even be served as a starter.
 They are rich but light and a real melt in your mouth treat!

 History